ROCm/gpufort/README.md

 scanner.DESTINATION_DIALECT         = "omp"         # one of: "omp", "hip-gcc-rt", or "hip-gpufort-rt"
 ```

-## 4. Only modify host file or only regenerate kernels
+### 2.4.
+Only modify host file or only generate kernels

 When converting a code to `Fortran+C++`, you can tell `gpufort`
 to only generate kernels form the source